kreauniv/comp308/source/racket-intro.rst

 given below --

 **Pairs**
     These are written like this -- ``'(<first-thing> . <second-thing>)``.
-    Note the quote character in front telling the REPL that it is intended to be treated as a "literal" and not to lookup any symbol's value of evaluate anything for that matter.
+Note the quote character in front telling the REPL that it is intended to be treated as a "literal" and not to lookup any symbol's value or evaluate anything.
 The period character in the middle separates the first and the second parts of the "pair".
 This is also called a "cons pair".

 **Lists**
     You can store many things in a compound structure by nesting pairs like